 Florida voter registration deadlines

-- In Person: 29 days before Election Day.
+- In Person: 28 days before Election Day by 7pm.

 Election Day Registration: